CrayLabs/SmartSim/doc/ensemble.rst

 .. _in_mem_ML_model_ensemble_ex:

 -------------------------------------
-Example: Attach an in-memory ML Model
+Example: Attach an In-Memory ML Model
 -------------------------------------
 This example demonstrates how to attach an in-memory ML model to a SmartSim ``Ensemble`` to load into an ``Orchestrator`` at ``Ensemble`` runtime.
 The source code example is available in the dropdown below for convenient execution and customization.

-.. dropdown:: Experiment Driver Script source code
+.. dropdown:: Experiment Driver Script Source Code

     .. literalinclude:: tutorials/doc_examples/ensemble_doc_examples/ensemble_ml_model_mem.py